 Wallace State coaches are not only among the nation’s best, but they also take great pride in the academic success of their athletes.
 Special tutoring and study sessions are available for all athletes to ensure excellence in academics as well as athletics.
 Wallace State teams are recognized among the top teams academically by the NJCAA, and many student athletes receive NJCAA Academic distinction honors each year.

 The athletic facilities at Wallace State are among the best in the nation and truly impressive.
 Tom Drake Coliseum is one of the largest two-year college basketball and volleyball facilities in the United States.
 It received a floor upgrade during the summer of 2012 and seats more than 5,000.
 The college’s baseball, softball and soccer facilities are among the finest in the South.

-Additionally, the WSCC Cheerleaders will look to improve on their third-place finish last season at the 2013 NCA competition.
-Wallace State had four athletes, spanning three different sports, earn NJCAA All-American recognition during the 2012-13 season.
+Additionally, the WSCC Cheerleaders enjoyed a third-place finish last season at the 2013 NCA competition.

 Wallace State’s athletes also have access to state-of-the-art training through the Wellness Center, which houses an extensive weight room, treadmills and cardiovascular equipment, racquetball courts, basketball and volleyball practice courts, batting cages, aerobics and cheerleading rooms, men’s and women’s locker rooms, classrooms, and offices.

 For the latest Wallace State athletic schedules, visit www.wallacestate.edu.
 For more information on athletic programs, contact Deborah Spann at 256/352-8121.